Ex-ICC judge: Duterte's public statement ‘strong’ evidence vs himself

 “The criminal charge is murder, and when you say kill, I think it’s the criminal intent is whether when he gave those instructions, when he set up the apparatus, the intent was actually to commit the murders,” Pangalangan said.

-Pangalangan made the statement as the ICC pre-trial chamber began the confirmation of charges hearings against the former President.
+Pangalangan made the statement as the ICC pre-trial chamber began the confirmation of charges hearings against the former president.

 The confirmation of charges hearing began on Monday, February 23, and will continue on February 24, 26, and 27.

-This is in connection with his alleged crimes against humanity in relation to the killings during his administration’s war on drugs when he was mayor of Davao City and when he was President of the Philippines. — JMA, GMA Integrated News
+This is in connection with his alleged crimes against humanity in relation to the killings during his administration’s war on drugs when he was mayor of Davao City and when he was President of the Philippines. — JMA/VBL, GMA Integrated News